Code4Community/Code4Community.github.io/tutorials/git.md

 # Feedback

 If you have any feedback for this tutorial, please [create a GitHub issue](https://github.com/Code4Community/Code4Community.github.io/issues/new) or talk to one of the leaders of C4C.

-## Help!
-I have merge conflicts... now what?

-Merge conflicts can occur when multiple developers make changes to the same part of the same file, and then try to merge their branches.

-As long as you are working on your own branch, you will not run into merge conflicts *until you try to merge into `master`*.
-GitHub now has a nice UI for handling merge conflicts -- and we can walk you through this if you get to it.

-Being able to deal with merge conflicts is not necessary to be able to contribute to any of our projects -- there will always be someone to help you with merge conflicts.